Welcome to the

-The Duchess of WIndsor Museum will go to Ebay, an online auction on May 9, 2018.
-Previews for the sale begin Sunday March 11, 2018* and continue each Sunday before the Royal Wedding Of Prince Harry of Wales and American Meghan Markle on May 19, 2018.
+The Duchess of WIndsor Museum will go to Ebay, an online auction on May 9, 2018 and end the day of the Royal Wedding Of Prince Harry and American Meghan Markle on May 19, 2018.

 For media interviews prior to the royal wedding, please call Philip Baty, 443-310-0723

 any day during business hours 9am to 5pm

 This Second Empire grand house was built by Sarah and Solomon Corner for their socialite Daughter Adele.
 The Corners, who were wealthy Baltimore merchants, built a country home at Biddle and Calvert Streets in 1877 after the demolition of the John Eager Howard mansion.
 In 1885 they built a pair of mirror image houses adjacent to their country home.
 Adele chose the house with the Eastern view of the Jones Falls River valley.
 The architecture is attributed to John Appleton Wilson and the pair of houses were constructed of brick and brownstone featuring second floor balconies, carved reliefs of the North Wind, demi-lune arched windows of geometric stained glass and demi-lune floating staircases.
 It has been said that The Duchess, and her mother Alice Warfield, took tea at the house when she lived at 212 Biddle as a young woman.

 Duchess of Windsor Museum*

 interviews include; BBC America, WBAL TV, Baltimore Style Magazine, The Baltimore Sun, Maryland Public Television, Baltimore City Paper, WUSA TV WDC, WBFF Fox 45 TV, Reuters and The Duke and Duchess of Windsor Society Journal